 For many sports fans, choosing their favorite team is the ultimate consumer brand loyalty.
 Once they pick a favorite, they’ll probably follow them for life.

-Through every bad season, media scandal, and constant revolving door of players throughout the years, sports fans are unwavering in their support of their favorite teams.
+Through every bad season, media scandal, and a constant revolving door of players throughout the years, sports fans are unwavering in their support of their favorite teams.
 This isn’t a loyalty that wears off after a while, either.
 In fact, many sports fans are even more fervent in their loyalty to their teams as time goes on.
 This is the type of consumer brand loyalty that all businesses strive for, but very few have been able to replicate.

 Curious about the undeniably passionate brand loyalty that sports fans feel towards their teams, we asked a panel of business professionals about their favorite sports teams, as well as what small business owners can do to create this same consumer brand loyalty with their own customer base.